cyralinc/terraform-provider-cyral/docs/resources/integration_pager_duty.md

 ### Required

 - `api_token` (String, Sensitive) API token for the PagerDuty integration.
-- `name` (String) Integration name that will be used internally in the control plane.
+- `name` (String) Integration display name that will be used in the control plane.

 ### Read-Only